 It is so important for children to keep learning over the summer!
 Research shows that students can lose up to 2.6 months of math learning during the summer months.
-Research also shows that just 2 hours of work each week in math can help prevent this summer learning loss.
-This year because of the abnormal school year, it is incredibly important that students complete their summer math work.
-This will also be your child's first math grade of the year and you will need to send it to school when we return in the fall.
+2 hours of work each week in math can help prevent this summer learning loss.
+This packet will be your child's first math grade of the year and is due when we return in the fall.